 The typical smartphone contains 630 photos, according to GigaOm.
 That’s a 2017 stat, so there’s a very good chance that figure is much higher today.
 Clearly it’s very easy to take photos.
 This means there’s no excuse not to have at least ONE photo on your carrier profile.
 Again, it’s like selling a product online without any photos.

-If you are trying to build your business on uShip, we highly recommend taking the few minutes to snap a photo or two of your truck, trailer, equipment, and shipments, and get them posted on your uShip carrier profile.
+If you are trying to build your business on uShip, we highly recommend taking the few minutes to snap a photo or two of your truck, trailer, equipment, and shipments, and get them posted on your uShip carrier profile, but make sure to skip on profile photo rookie mistakes #1 and #2.

 Best Practice: Watson Motor Enterprises, LLC